benwilcock/spring-rsocket-demo/README.md

-# Getting Started With RSocket On Spring Boot
+# Getting Started With RSocket On Spring Boot (Series)

 In the diverse world of microservices, working exclusively with the HTTP protocol can have some challenges.
 RSocket is a new messaging protocol that’s designed to solve some of these challenges.
 RSocket is a modern, flexible protocol that can do bi-directional communication delivered via TCP or WebSockets.
 RSocket brings modern features like multiplexing, back-pressure, resumption, routing, and several distinct messaging ‘modes’ including fire-and-forget, request-response, streaming, and channels.